00 Days

 Steam Inhalation

-Steam transports herbal medicine into the nose and throat that helps with colds and flu.
+Steam transports herbs into the nose and throat that help with colds and flu.
 Use extreme care not to burn your face, especially with the first rush of hot steam.

 dropping herb into a bowl for steam inhalation